minrepo/SDMO/README.md

 ```
 ## Running the Script

-The script can either fetch developer data from a Git repository or read an existing CSV file in the project1devs/ folder.
+The script can either fetch developer data from a Git repository or read an existing CSV file in the `project1devs/` folder.
 By default, it reads devs.csv and uses a similarity threshold of 0.7.

 ### To see available command-line options:

 ```bash
 python project1developers.py --help
 ```
+You can also use -h as a shortcut.

 ### Example Runs

 #### Run with default settings (read devs.csv, threshold 0.7):